milancurcic/lunch-bytes/README.md

 # Lunch Bytes

-Lunch Bytes - a UM/RSMAS computing seminar series that aim to provide an informal forum for RSMAS students, researchers, and faculty to discuss and exchange knowledge on various computing topics, tools, and programming languages.
+Lunch Bytes are a computing seminar series that aim to provide an informal forum for RSMAS students, researchers, and faculty to discuss and exchange knowledge on various computing topics, tools, and programming languages.

 ## Where and when: